rstacruz/til-2020/posts/2018/arch-linux-devbox-setup.md

 # UFW firewall rules: allow some internal traffic
 sudo ufw default deny
-sudo ufw allow from 10.8.0.0/24  # vpn network sudo ufw allow from 172.16.0.0/12  # allow docker to talk to other docker containers sudo ufw allow from 192.168.0.0/16  # ditto sudo ufw route allow in on tun0 out on tun0  # dont block peer-to-peer
+sudo ufw allow from 10.8.0.0/24  # vpn network sudo ufw route allow in on tun0 out on tun0  # dont block peer-to-peer
 ```